atharesinc/athares-browser/README.md

 #### 0.3.6 (5 minute fixes)

--   Mobile Ellipsis on channel should do something (???)
+-   Mobile Ellipsis on channel should do something (???) or be hidden
--   Correct scrolling on constitution
 -   Remove user from circle after leaving circle
+-   Make sure channel and revision are not both active
+-   Find all the places where we're getting users from the circle and then fitler out those who are null (might be tricky)

 #### 0.4.0 (Essential Nice-to-haves)

--   Emoji support
+-   Emoji conversion support
 -   Support images and links in messages
 -   DM permission issue/not loading the messages correctly?
 -   Remove User from DM
+-   Realtime countdown on View Revision
+-   React Virtualize chat messages

 #### 0.8.0